 ‘The Port of Tears’ by James Sale The Society February 3, 2016 Beauty, Poetry We left the Port of Joy so long ago, And ebbed so much the while and knew no flow, But still another strait we headed to.
 Whatever we did, wherever we steered All things led to one place, to that placed veered, As if forever condemned to be there.
 Body wasted, such that life could not last long; Mind some frayed rope, useful once, when once strong: Now thoughts directionless and heaped like dung.
 The Captain only at the helm on duty, Sole of discretion, face lined with beauty, Made more lovely as Tears hove into view.
 The Port of Tears: yes, fit site for heroes!
 What truth’s in it the Captain, rueful, knows – Who turns from tears, the gift that God bestows?
 We left the Port of Joy and now ahead Before us lies the passageway of dread And goodness only guesses where it leads.
 James Sale, FRSA is a leading expert on motivation, and the creator and licensor of Motivational Maps worldwide.
 James has been writing poetry for over 40 years and has seven collections of poems published, including most recently, Inside the Whale, his metaphor for being in hospital and surviving cancer, which afflicted him in 2011.
 He can be found at www.jamessale.co.uk and contacted at james@motivational maps.com.
 He is the winner of Second Prize in the Society’s 2015 Competition.
-Featured Image: “Coastal Scene” by William Bradford Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+Featured Image: “Coastal Scene” by William Bradford NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.